CenturyLinkCloud/PublicKB/WordPress/wordPress-site-updates-with-git.md

 {{{
   "title": "WordPress Site Updates with Git",
   "date": "07-17-2015",
-  "author": "Gregory McWilliams, Matt Wittmann, Bill Burge" "attachments": [],
+  "author": "Gregory McWilliams, Matt Wittmann, Bill Burge", "attachments": [],
   "contentIsHTML": false
 }}}

-### IMPORTANT NOTECenturyLink Cloud WordPress hosting is currently in a Limited Beta program with specific customers by invitation only and is not intended for production usage.
+### IMPORTANT NOTE

+CenturyLink Cloud WordPress hosting is currently in a Limited Beta program with specific customers by invitation only and is not intended for production usage.

 During the Limited Beta there is no production Service Level Agreement.

 ## Overview